SeismicJulia/SeisPlot.jl/README.md

-# SeisMain.jl
+# SeisPlot.jl
-This is the main section for SeismicJulia packages.
+This package contains Plotting tools for SeismicJulia project